kelvinthuo999/technical_writing/README.md

 - Technical writers aim to be clear.
 - Choosing precise, strong, specific verbs may take time but produces more satisfying results.
 - Strong verbs ignites more engaging sentences.
-- Reduce use of there is/ there are by providing a real object and a real verb.
+- Reduce use of 'there is'/ 'there are' by providing a real object and a real verb.
 - Placing numerical information in places of verbs add more credibility and accuracy to the statement.
 - Key takeaway in this chapter include having stronger be verbs which require alot of research.